 Thermoelectric or Compressor?

-Just like how a fridge functions, a compressor system is also as powerful as your fridge does.
-Although they are very ground-breaking machines, they are likewise a lot stronger and moderately heavier.
+Just like how a fridge functions, a compressor system is also as powerful as your fridge.
+Although they are very ground-breaking machines, they are a lot stronger and moderately heavier.
 When the thermostat regulator has gone beyond the set degree, the compressor chills the whole unit.
 While the hum of the compressor might be somewhat noisier than the thermoelectric units, they work much better at really keeping the containers cool, which is the reason why most prefer this wine chiller system.

 Single Zone or Dual Zone?